marcojakob/code.makery.ch/content/library/more-html-css/text/_index.en.md

 ### Embedding a Custom Font

-There is also the possibility of embedding your custom font with the website.
-This So we are countless fonts.
-The only downside is that additional writing course extend the charging time of our website something.
+It is also possible to include custom fonts with the website.
+So we have countless fonts at our disposal.
+The only disadvantage is that additional fonts extend the loading time of our website a little bit.

-Es gibt auch die Möglichkeit, Schriftarten gleich mit der Webseite mitzuliefern.
-This opens a wealth of possibilities.
-The disadvantage is that the font must be downloaded which might make our website a little bit slower.

 #### Google Fonts